TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 DefineDLLFunc: "C:\ProgramData\TradingAppStore\x86\TASlicense.dll",  int, "UsePlatformAuthorization", lpstr, lpstr, bool;

 vars:
-intrabarpersist string productSKU("ProductSKUfromVendorPortal") //get this from your product listing page on the Vendor Portal in the Software Details section
+intrabarpersist string sProductSKU("ProductSKUfromVendorPortal"),	//get this from your product listing page on the Vendor Portal in the Software Details section intrabarpersist bool bVendorDebugMode(true);	//set to True if you are testing to use Debug licenses distributed by the vendor portal.
+SET TO FALSE FOR RELEASE OR ELSE ANYONE WILL HAVE ACCESS TO YOUR PRODUCT
-;

-//This method returns if user has access or not as a bool, and should be called from your code to allow/deny access to your script. method bool Has_Access(string _ProductSKUfromVendorPortal)
+//This method returns if user has access or not as a bool, and should be called from your code to allow/deny access to your script. method bool Has_Access()
 vars: StreamReader myFile, string magicNum, WebClient wc,WebHeaderCollection headers, string json, string verifyDllResponse, string TS_CustomerNumber, string productId, bool debug, int authResponse, bool dllValid, bool returnBool;
 Begin
     // This gets a one-time-use magic number from a utility dll